paazmaya/naginata.fi/content/en/grading-rules.md

 1. List chudan no kamae the main features and key points
 1. Explain how the bow is performed while standing and sitting
 1. Explain the three different types of suburi
-1. What is a ma-ai ga Chikai and what considerations it would be
+1. What is a "ma-ai ga chikai" and what considerations it would be
-1. What is the meaning zanshin and how it should be taken into account in training
+1. What is the meaning "zanshin" and how it should be taken into account in training
-1. Explain Bogun pukemisjärjestys and aspects about
+1. Explain the order in which bogu is being put on and the most significant points in doing so
 1. Which different ways Naginata can compete in
 1. What is the distance between starting lines the various competition formats
 1. What is the difference between Kakarigeiko and Gokakugeiko